invisible-college/statebus/README.md

 Look at that fetch.
 It goes to the server's `http://server.com/book/34` url, which returns nested JSON like this:

+(To do: Explain how to get data and display it without keys.
+Say "if you already have an API, you can just use it like this."
+Then make a "caching" section, and explain how to cache data so that it isn't re-fetched by using keys.)

 ```javascript
     { key: '/book/34',